Trams in Sydney: Legislation

-Willoughby and Gordon Tramway Acts Amending Act of 1893:: "An Act to amend the 'Willoughby and Gordon Tramway Act of 1887', and 'Willoughby and Gordon Tramway Act Amending Act.'
-[14 February 1893.]" – increased the amount of private land to be taken from a width of 22 feet to 132 feet, again amended the route approaching the south end of Long Gully Bridge, and amended the route of the main line to East Willoughby.
+Willoughby and Gordon Tramway Acts Amending Act of 1893:: "An Act to amend the Willoughby and Gordon Tramway Act of 1887, and Willoughby and Gordon Tramway Act Amending Act.
+[14 February 1893]" – increased the amount of private land to be taken from a width of 22 feet to 132 feet, again amended the route approaching the south end of Long Gully Bridge, and amended the route of the main line to East Willoughby.

 George-street and Harris-street Electric Tramway Act 1896 No 11a: "An Act to sanction the construction of an Electric Tramway from Circular Quay, in the City of Sydney, to the Redfern Railway Station, and along Harris-street from its intersection with George-street to its intersection with John-street in the said city.
-[14th September, 1896.]"
-Authorized the first permanent electric line forming part of the main system.
+[14 September 1896]" Authorised the first permanent electric line forming part of the main system.

 Loan Act of 1896 No 33a: "An Act to authorise the raising of a Loan for the Public Service of the Colony, and for other purposes.
-[16th November, 1896.]" – allocated 150,000 pounds for electrification of existing tramways and for electric rolling stock, and 130 500 pounds for construction of the George Street and Pyrmont electric lines.
+[16 November 1896]" – allocated 150,000 pounds for electrification of existing tramways and for electric rolling stock, and 130,500 pounds for construction of the George Street and Pyrmont electric lines.

 Loan Act of 1897 No 43: "An Act to authorise the raising of a Loan for the Public Service of the Colony, and for other purposes.
-[10th December, 1897.]" – allocated 20,000 pounds for additions to workshops and buildings, additions to tramway lines and rolling Stock, and for other purposes.
+[10 December 1897]" – allocated 20,000 pounds for additions to workshops and buildings, additions to tramway lines and rolling Stock, and for other purposes.

 Public Works Act 1900 No 26: "An Act to consolidate the Acts relating to Public Works."
-[22 September 1900.] – clarified and consolidated existing legislation.
+[22 September 1900] – clarified and consolidated existing legislation.